Layan-khalil/Layan-Khalil/README.md

 <img src="https://i.pinimg.com/564x/4a/43/8b/4a438b730ffa36c9285b75b6a58c9a5f.jpg" align="right" width="25%">
 <p>I'm a Frontend Developer
-  I'm passionate about designing web pages with pleasure and love then upload them on my github account I will be happy if you take a look on my repositories .</p>
+  I'm passionate about designing web pages with pleasure and love then upload them on my github account I will be happy if you take a look on my repositories
+  Follow me for more coding magics and source codes .</p>
 <br>
 🔭 I’m currently working on frontend designs and I have reached advance levels over days .<br>
-📫 How to reach me:Follow mw on my social accounts .<br><br><br>
+📫 How to reach me:Follow me on my social accounts .<br><br><br>
 If you are ready let's collaborate and work together don't hestitate to text me I'll be happy for that 😉.<br>
 <br><br>